paulskirk53/Observatory-wiki/alpaca dome template notes.md

 	control box last found on port   : COM17 code will look like UI var = shuttercomport (note this Get reads from xml profile)

+a working driver is now connecting to NINA.
+Currently hosted by Visual studio by running the driver code in VS and running NINA, picking gowerdome 2025 and connecting.
+Erse